 5. Homesteading is about food

 Food is our most basic need.
 Wikipedia‘s definition of homesteading is: “Homesteading is a lifestyle of self-sufficiency.
-It is characterized by subsistence agriculture, home preservation of food, and it may or may not also involve the small scale production of textiles, clothing, and craftwork for household use or sale.”
+It is characterized by subsistence agriculture, home preservation of food, and it may or may not also involve the small-scale production of textiles, clothing, and craftwork for household use or sale.”
 In other words, growing and/or raising and preserving food is the first priority in homesteading.
-One can not call themself a homesteader if food is not on the to-do list!

 Same is true for preserving food.
 Start with what you can and go from there.
 Canning is by far not the only way to preserve food.
 Dehydrating, fermenting, storing, and freezing are good ways, too.
 Some of them are more sustainable than others, but all are great ways for a modern homesteader.